skupperproject/skupper-example-hello-world/README.md

         (Caused by NewConnectionError('<urllib3.connection.HTTPConnection object at 0x7fe411ea7990>:
           Failed to establish a new connection: [Errno -2] Name or service not known'))

-The backend service is currently available only inside namespace 1, so when the frontend service in namespace 2 attempts to contact it, it fails.
+The backend service is currently available only inside namespace `us-east`, so when the frontend service in namespace `eu-north` attempts to contact it, it fails.

-In the next steps, we will establish connectivity between the two namespaces and make the backend available to the frontend in namespace 2.
+In the next steps, we will establish connectivity between the two namespaces and make the backend available to the frontend in `eu-north`.

 ## Step 3: Connect your namespaces